 Tagline: Paul Sheldon used to write for a living.
 Now, he’s writing to stay alive.

 Summary Capsule: Writer’s block meets motivation: housebound with a certified loonie.

 The beauty and genius of Misery is that our protagonist Paul Sheldon (James Caan) thinks he’s been rescued from the brink of death… and so do we.
 Following a car crash due to the film camera being stuck right in his face, Sheldon awakes in the home of Anne, his “number one fan.”
-No, Sheldon isn’t an American Gigilo, he’s an author of a line of crappy romance novels that everyone adores, except for him.
+No, Sheldon isn’t an internet blogger, he’s an author of a line of cheesy romance novels that everyone adores except for him.
 Now that he’s been rescued and is safely in the home of a nurse who happens to be a huge follower of the series, Sheldon’s got nothing to worry about.
 Right?

 Golly, ain’t Stephen King a light-hearted fellow?
 When you read the book or watch this film, it’s not hard to figure out where this dark premise came from.
 What would it be like to be a hugely popular author, bombarded by fans every day — most loving and normal, but some obsessed and oblivious — wondering what one of them might do if their obsession got carried away?
 Most authors might push that thought to the back of their mind, but King took that (probably) personal fear and turned it into a fascinating struggle between two forces locked in a house together.
 It’s downright impossible not to put yourself in Sheldon’s ruined shoes and feel the fear that grows over the course of the movie.
 I’d be seriously freaked out beyond belief.